reactivego/rx/doc/README.md

 ```bash
 $ go get github.com/reactivego/jig
 ```

-Installing the actual library is very simple.
-Just import the library with the blank identifier `_` in a Go program.
+## Usage

+To use the library, write a Go program that imports the library as follows:

 ```go
 import _ "github.com/reactivego/rx/generic"
 ```
-The use of `_` stops the *go* tool from complaining about you not using any code from the package while at the same time allowing the [*jig*](https://github.com/reactivego/jig) tool to actually find the generics in the library.
+The `_` prefix stops Go from complaining about the imported package not being used.
+However, [*jig*](https://github.com/reactivego/jig) will be able to use the generics from the library via this import.

-## Usage

-Write a program, placing the code in a file (e.g. `main.go`).
-In the code, import the `rx/generic` package.

 ```go
 package main